 This record takes Amanda and places her in Missouri; however, the record implies that Nathaniel Pitney is her father.
 If he was her father, why does she have the last name Sparks?
 Elizabeth Jane matches the names found on Amanda’s brother George’s death record shown in a previous post.

-I did a quick search (and so did Shelly) and we both discovered an Elizabeth Weekly married a Nathaniel Pitney in 1876 in Licking County.
-When looking at the 1870 US Census once again (see it here) Jane Sparks appears in the head of household spot and no husband appears listed.
-If her husband was gone, then she would likely remarry.
+I did a quick search (and so did Shelly), and we both discovered an Elizabeth Weekly married a Nathaniel Pitney in 1876 in Licking County.
+When looking at the 1870 US Census once again (see it here), Jane Sparks appears in the head of household spots, and no husband appears listed.
+If her husband were gone, then she would likely remarry.

-Thus, Amanda Sparks in 1880 is really the daughter of Elizabeth and the step-daughter of Nathaniel.
-The subtle detail that I didn’t show in this post is that the birthplaces of Amanda’s parents line up with what was discovered in the 1870 US Census.
-One was from Virginia (her father) and one was from Ohio (her mother).
-This is reflected on this 1880 record as well.
+Thus, Amanda Sparks, in 1880, is really the daughter of Elizabeth and the step-daughter of Nathaniel.
+The subtle detail that I didn’t show in this post is that Amanda’s parents' birthplaces line up with what was discovered in the 1870 US Census.
+One was from Virginia (her father), and one was from Ohio (her mother).
+This is reflected in this 1880 record as well.
 Nathaniel was born in Ohio, not Virginia.
 So, the step-father theory holds.